CITM-UPC/FrogGameMaker/README.md

 Texture:
  - You can see the file name and its path
  - You can see the file size

+Camera:
+ - You can edit the parameters of a camera (FOV, zNear, zFar, Aspect Ratio)

 ### Console Window
 See console logs